Test of Practical Competence (TPC) pathways route

 - You must have been admitted to CIPFA via the standard entry route on the basis of the normal qualification requirements for that body including its final examination.

-- If you are a member of CIPFA you must have completed the FULL UK qualification and not been awarded any exemptions in your admission to CIPFA.
+- As a member of CIPFA you must have completed the FULL UK qualification (“bye-law 4”) through CIPFA’s approved examination route.